A Universe of Vortices

 Speed

-Energy transfer follows the boundary equations for modons — dipole vortex streams that travel long distances against the flow in ocean currents, bracketed by the dag organized lattice.
-These “dark modons” are vortex/orbital system pair complexes absorbed and emitted between systems, conveying packets of energy with large wakes of interference due to the speed, stiffness, and energetic nature of the superfluid.
+Energy transfer follows the boundary equations for modons — dipole vortex streams that travel long distances against the flow in ocean currents.
+These photon/modons are vortex pairs absorbed and emitted between systems, conveying packets of energy with large wakes of interference due to the speed, stiffness, and energetic nature of the superfluid.
 They are transmitted freely in (and propelled by) the energy of the substrate, crossing boundary layers frictionlessly by flip-flopping spin direction, producing the lowest-energy transmission: Lorentz Invariance.

 The substrate framework asks: how do co-rotating systems in low-dissipation environments create and maintain boundary layers, and what is the energy budget of those boundaries?
 In all analogous macro-scale systems — binary star collisions, vortex streets, Jupiter’s atmosphere, modons, pilot wave pairs — counter-rotating structures form spontaneously at boundaries between co-rotating regions.
 They self-organize into the lowest-energy configuration consistent with the boundary conditions, and they transport excess energy away as propagating vortex pairs (modons).
 The math is the same across scales: Euler equations with a vorticity source term at boundaries.

-Spacetime is the acoustic geometry of the dc1/dag substrate.
-Curvature is the gradient of the current that ebbs through the boundary, then falls in the laminar stream in the substrate by the energetic system inbetween.
+Spacetime is the acoustic geometry of the dc1 substrate.
+Curvature is the gradient of the current that ebbs through the boundary, then falls in the laminar stream in the substrate by the energetic system in between.
 And Einstein’s equations are understood at a deeper level.
-The substrate reframes General Relativitity as the low-energy effective theory of quasiparticle propagation.7 Einstein’s equations are the self-consistency condition for the substrate’s response to organized energy.
+The substrate reframes General Relativity as the low-energy effective theory of quasiparticle propagation.7 Einstein’s equations are the self-consistency condition for the substrate’s response to organized energy.
 And the features of our universe that ΛCDM takes as given — \Lambda, dark matter, flatness, inflation — emerge from the material properties of the substrate.

-The equations show how effective mass disappears, and how a dipole vortex spinning at 0.776c will flow through an superfluid substrate at a constant c.
+The equations show how effective mass disappears, and how a dipole vortex spinning at 0.776c will flow through a superfluid substrate at a constant c.

-The dc1/dag substrate is dark matter.
-The “missing mass” in galaxy rotation curves, cluster dynamics, and CMB anisotropies is the substrate itself.
+The dc1 substrate includes what we consider dark matter.
+It’s the missing mass in galaxy rotation curves, cluster dynamics, and CMB anisotropies.

 • Collisionless: counter-rotating boundary layers do not interact with electromagnetic modons